Complete Guide to Visiting Edinburgh

 Visit the Edinburgh Castle

 Perched up high on Castle Rock, Edinburgh Castle can be seen from almost anywhere in the city and overlooks the entirety of Edinburgh.
 The castle is open every day from 9:30 am-5 pm.
-You can purchase tickets online or in-person for €17.
+You can purchase tickets (with a guide) here.

 Enjoy Live Music At a Scottish Pub